NASAWorldWind/WebWorldWind/README.md

 <img src="https://worldwind.arc.nasa.gov/img/nasa-logo.svg" height="100"/>
-<p>in partnership with the <a href="http://www.esa.int" target="_blank">European Space Agency</a></p>

 # Web WorldWind

 [![Build Status](https://travis-ci.org/NASAWorldWind/WebWorldWind.svg?branch=develop)](https://travis-ci.org/NASAWorldWind/WebWorldWind)

-3D virtual globe API for JavaScript, developed by NASA in partnership with ESA.
-Provides a geographic context, complete with terrain, for visualizing geographic or geo-located information in 3D and 2D.
+Web WorldWind is a 3D virtual globe API for JavaScript, developed by NASA.
+The European Space Agency has provided valuable contributions to this project since 2015.
+Web WorldWind provides a geographic context, complete with terrain, for visualizing geographic or geo-located information in 3D and 2D.
 Web WorldWind provides high-resolution terrain and imagery, retrieved from remote servers automatically as needed.
 Developers can provide custom terrain and imagery.
 Provides a collection of shapes for displaying and interacting with geographic data and representing a range of